Southeast Missouri State University’s Academic Policies outlines the admissions process and academic procedures to be adopted campus-wide.

 Admission/Retention Grievance Policy

 Any student denied admission or retention to the dietetics program will be notified in writing by the Program Director.
 Students are given the opportunity to discuss the rationale of the decision with the Program Director.
-If a student is not satisfied with the explanation, s/he may request a review of the decision by the Chair of the Department of Kinesiology, Nutrition and Recreation.
+If a student is not satisfied with the explanation, s/he may request a review of the decision by the Chair of the Department of Allied Health, Kinesiology, and Sport Sciences.
 An official request for review must be received by the Department Chair in writing within 10 business days from the mailing date of the denial letter.

-Students interested in the professions in respiratory therapy may contact the Department of Kinesiology, Nutrition, and Recreation to declare the pre-major in Respiratory Therapy any time after being admitted to the university.
+Students interested in the professions in respiratory therapy may contact the Department of Allied Health, Kinesiology, and Sport Sciences to declare the pre-major in Respiratory Therapy any time after being admitted to the university.
 Upon completion of the declaration of major form, each student will be assigned an advisor within the department.

 The declaration of major form does not constitute formal admission to the Respiratory Therapy program.
 Students are formally admitted to the major upon submission of the application to the director of the Respiratory Therapy program.
 The director of the Respiratory Therapy program will review and verify the student meets the following prerequisites: